Young workers - Ingressi

 In the case of fixed-term contracts, the length of the trial period, including any extensions, cannot exceed half the length of the contract, and the maximum length is always six months.

 During the trial period, either you or your employer may cancel the employment contract with immediate effect.
 However, the employment contract may not be cancelled on grounds that are inappropriate or discriminatory in view of the purpose of the trial period.

-You may use this form for drawing up an employment contract (pdf, in Finnish): Employment contract.
+You may use this form for drawing up an employment contract: Employment contract (pdf).

 Information on the principal terms of employment applicable to the work